msanders454/Pong/README.md

 ## Live Site

-You can find the live app here at https://pong-umber.vercel.app/
+You can find the live app here at [Live Page](https://pong-umber.vercel.app/)

 ## Technical